 You can stretch your chest muscles in a doorway.
 Place one arm against the door frame. usually, the whole forearm with the elbow bent.
 Use your feet to rotate your body away from the arm against the door.
 Do not twist your body, use your feet or you may get a spasm in your side.
 Hold for 5 seconds as you feel your chest letting go.
 Then repeat 10 times.

 Practice walking in a hallway so you can hold onto the wall if you lose your balance.
 DO this barefoot so you can feel how your feet contact the floor.
 As you step through, the toes of the back foot should be pushing you forward and your leg straight.
-If this is difficult, you can see my calf stretches at https://www.youtube.com/musclerepairshop.
+If this is difficult, you can see my calf stretches in videos on my YouTube Channel.
 These will not be like you have ever done in a gym or PT.

 Once you start making changes you will see a major difference in how far you can look up and rotate which will give you relief from your neck pain.
 I mentioned whiplash earlier and yes whiplash is caused by an accident, but how flexible your neck is will determine how much damage you may have.
 Two years ago a person rear-ended my car at 50 miles an hour.
 She never hit her brakes as she had passed out.
 My Toyota Prius was totaled and I walked away with no neck injury.
 To this day, I have had no effects from the accident.
-I was lucky, but I believe that by doing these stretches it improved my chances.
-T learn more go to https://www.musclerepairshop.com.
+I was lucky, but I believe that doing these stretches improved my chances.